The Plants and Trees Stage of the Landscaping Phase allows you to place a wide variety of plants and trees to landscape your design.

 Reset Object: This button allows you to reset a selected plant or tree that has been rotated or scaled.
 The plant or tree will reset to its default from the library.

-Show Symbols in Library: Checking this box will set all plants and trees in the library to display as symbols.
+Show Symbols in Library: Check this box to set all plants and trees in the library to display as symbols.
 With this option turned on, the symbol preview in the library will change as you select different container classes.
 This makes it easy to place the proper container class symbol for the landscaping.

-Auto Open Library: Checking this box will cause the library to automatically expand when going to a stage that requires the library.
+Auto Open Library: Check this box to cause the library to automatically expand when going to a stage that requires the library.
 This would include stages like Plants and Trees, Materials, and Yard Accessories

-Random Scale/Rotate Rockwork: Checking this box will automatically randomize the rotation and scale of the rockwork that you insert.
+Random Scale/Rotate Rockwork: Check this box to automatically randomize the rotation and scale of the rockwork that you insert.
 Thus, each time you insert rockwork, it will have a different rotation and appearance than the previously inserted rockwork.

 Auto Favorite Library Items: Check this box to automatically add the items you use the most to your Favorites tab of the Library.
 Once an item is inserted 25 times, a blue star will appear in the item preview thumbnail.
 Uncheck the blue star to remove the item from your auto favorites.